ujjwal2061/Daliy-Planner/README.md

 - Chat with the AI-powered summary for better insights.
 - Activate the focus timer and earn rewards for staying focused for 45 minutes.

-## Contributing

-Pull requests are welcome!
-Feel free to contribute by improving features or fixing bugs.

-## License

-This project is licensed under the MIT License.